-In 2002, fashion designer Margaret Howell collaborated with Ercol to revive some of its notable midcentury designs, including the stacking chair, to sell in her shops.
+In 2002, British fashion designer Margaret Howell collaborated with Ercol to revive some of its notable midcentury designs, including the stacking chair, to sell in her shops.
 The reissues were a great success and the styles are now available as part of the Ercol Originals collection.
 The Ercol factory is still family run (Lucian's grandson, Edward, now heads the company) and the furniture continues to be made in Britain using environmentally sound practices.
-Here are some examples:
+Here are some examples.

-Above: In the US, the Ercol stacking chair is available in beech or elm and in a natural finish as well as black, white, and several colors for $470 from A+R in LA.
-The chair is also available for $525 at Top Hat in New York; to place orders, contact Sweet Bella.
+Above: In the US, the Ercol stacking chair is available in beech or elm and in a natural finish as well as black, white, and several colors for $585 from A+R in LA.
+The chair is also sold by Top Hat in New York; for pricing and to place orders, contact Sweet Bella.

-Above: A selection of Ercol Re-issue Chairs in the window of Margaret Howell on Wigmore Street, London.
+Above: A selection of Ercol Reissue Chairs in the window of Margaret Howell on Wigmore Street, London.
 The chairs are available at Margaret Howell shops in London, Paris, and Tokyo—have a look at them stacked in white in our post on the Tokyo outpost, Japan's Best Brit Brand.